Jolmberg/fn22snesticle/README.md

 and hope for the best.
 But if you are curious, or if you think the game id is causing problems for the script or for your loader, read on.

-A game ID is a 6 digit code present on every Gamecube ISO, its structure is the
+A game ID is a six character code present on every Gamecube ISO, its structure is the following:
-following:

  - A single letter identifying the console type (typically G for Gamecube).
  - Two letters (or digits) identifying the game itself.